-Along with Prerna Singh (Brown), I have been doing research on how to conceptualize and measure the thorny notion of “ethnic politics,” and also to understand some of the causes and consequences of mobilizing ethnic categories.
+For several years, Prerna Singh (Brown), and I carried out collaborative research on how to conceptualize and measure the thorny notion of “ethnic politics,” and also to understand some of the causes and consequences of mobilizing ethnic categories.
 Here is a link to our project website: http://institutionalizedethnicity.net/.

 Our first article from that project lays out some broad conceptual and measurement strategies, and appears in Studies in Comparative International Development.